jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 Some plans define access to whole feature sets, while others put limits and quotas on the usage of those features.

-> Some features of a SaaS product may not be "tenanted" and will require access to be granted to individual users, rather than to specific members of organizations.
+> Some features of a SaaS product may not be "tenanted" and will require access to be granted to individual users rather than to specific members of organizations.

 Since a plan can be changed at any time during the use of the SaaS product, and since the features of the product cannot be deployed to each user on-demand instantly, access to features is required to be *dynamically* controlled by the software itself, as it is being used by specific end-users.